 What is the best way to solve climate change?
-Some would have you believe that the answer is to dress up in red gowns and glue yourself to the M25.
-Or perhaps, like environmentalist James Lovelock, we should just accept our impending doom and spend the remaining years before the apocalypse doing donuts in Ferraris.
+Maybe the answer is to don some hi-vis and glue yourself to the M25.
+Although perhaps, like environmentalist James Lovelock, we should all just accept our impending doom and spend our remaining years before the apocalypse doing donuts in Ferraris.

-However, there is a more optimistic view promulgated by people like Steven Pinker and Matt Ridley: that scientific progress will continue to outpace the increasing requirements of a growing human population, as it has consistently done in the past.
+However, there is a more optimistic view, put forward by Steven Pinker and Matt Ridley amongst others: that scientific progress will continue to outpace the increasing requirements of a growing human population, as it has consistently done in the past.

-From these seeds of linear and dynamic programming planted in the 1940s and 50s, forests of increasingly efficient algorithms have flourished into the modern day, and swathes of optimisation problems studied but intractable for decades before have begun to be solved at large scale in today’s operational research.
+From the seeds of linear and dynamic programming planted in the 1940s and 50s, forests of increasingly efficient algorithms have flourished into the modern day, and swathes of optimisation problems - studied but intractable for decades - have begun to be solved at scale.

 At PreWarp, the decision problems we specialise in are inventory and pricing decisions within fashion.
 These types of problems are usually formulated as Mixed Integer Programs (MIPs).